 The base as you can see is 100% natural and most all of their colorants are too with the exception of the No. 2 Balm containing .05% of a synthetic colorant.
 I just want to point out here too that “synthetic” is not synonymous with “toxic.”
 Some shades are impossible to get from naturals alone.
 And in this case OLIO is using Red 21 Lake, which rates a 1 on the 0-10 EWG toxicity scale, to achieve that pretty pink we see in French Mellon.

 As a forty-something, I just LOVE these on my cheeks.
 I can not get enough.
-After I moisturize, I prime my face with a beautiful light oil like this one.
+After I moisturize, I prime my face with a beautiful light oil.
 Then, I layer my favorite BB Cream or foundation and finish by dabbing the No. 10 balm (fave) on my cheeks.
 Then I take my fingers and dab over the color to even it out achieving a beautiful flush of color and dewiness.
 I love love love that this balm finishes with almost a wet look.
 It just brings my skin to life.
 You guys are always asking me, Your skin looks amazing, what are you wearing?!
 It’s THIS ladies!

 And just when you thought things couldn’t get any better, take this balm and apply it to your lips.
 It’s a balm base so it glides on smooth and nourishing but my favorite part is it leaves behind a beautiful hint of color.
 It gives lips that just bitten look; flush, supple and ripe.
 Like you are wearing nothing but you are for sure wearing something.